Building 420, Room 282

 Previously, I studied psychology and philosophy at the University of Chicago, where I worked with Daniel Casasanto in the Experience & Cognition Lab on the role of bodily experience in understanding language.
-During various summers, I also worked with Susan Carey at the Harvard Laboratory for Developmental Studies on language and the development of category representations, and with Frank Keil at the Yale Cognition & Development Lab on biases in causal reasoning and decision-making.
+During various summers, I also worked with Susan Carey at the Harvard Laboratory for Developmental Studies on language and the development of category representations, and with Frank Keil at the Yale Cognition and Development Lab on biases in causal reasoning and decision-making.
 I'm originally from New York, and will begrudingly admit the Bay Area has nicer weather.

 Building 420, Room 294

-I'm a first-year graduate student co-advised by Ellen Markman and Carol Dweck.
+I'm a third-year graduate student co-advised by Ellen Markman and Carol Dweck.
 Broadly, I'm interested in how subtle cues in the environment (particularly those embedded in language) influence our representations of ourselves and others.
 For instance, how and why do particular phrasings of feedback (e.g., whether we're told "You're a hard worker!" vs. "You work hard!") influence the messages we extract from it?
 And how do these messages, in turn, influence the ways in which we act on the world (and interact with others)?
 I'm also interested in investigating how various framings of preventative health messages lend themselves to different pragmatic inferences and how this influences people's health-related decision-making.